 Scott James Williams

 At approximately 6 p.m. on the evening of April 3, 1997, Senior Officer Specialist Scott J. Williams and other staff members were supervising the routine movement of inmates from the dining room back to their cells.
 Suddenly, inmate Roy C. Green produced a weapon and stabbed Officer Williams in the neck.
 Inmate Green then stabbed a second officer in the chest, injuring him seriously.
-Three other officers, who rushed to the aid of their colleagues, received minor injuries as they subdued the inmate.
+Three other officers, who rushed to the aid of their colleagues, were also seriously injured as they subdued the inmate.
+Although mortally wounded, Williams' last act of life was protecting a fellow officer.

 The injured staff members were transferred immediately to a local hospital for emergency treatment.
 Officer Williams was pronounced dead at the hospital at 6:55 p.m.